Insomnia2331/Statements-nodejs/README.md

 # How to run in your local environment
 * Download project

 * Run "npm i" in your terminal or CMD to install all dependencies you need

+* Run mongoDB

 * Run "npm start" in your terminal or CMD to run the whole project